Funeral Poems, Poetry - Page 3

 good-bye one…. and I love you makes four…

-This poem was written/submitted by Rose M.
+This post was submitted by Rose M.

 I saw you up and happy.